PyTables/PyTables/doc/source/usersguide/parameter_files.rst

    in the resource consumption and performance of your PyTables scripts.
    Please be careful when touching these!

+.. currentmodule:: tables.parameters

 Tunable parameters in parameters.py.
 ------------------------------------

 Recommended maximum values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-MAX_COLUMNS
+.. data:: MAX_COLUMNS

     Maximum number of columns in Table
     objects before a PerformanceWarning is
     issued.
-This limit is somewhat arbitrary and can be
+This limit is somewhat arbitrary and can be increased.
-increased.

-MAX_NODE_ATTRS
+.. data:: MAX_NODE_ATTRS

     Maximum allowed number of attributes in a node

-MAX_GROUP_WIDTH
+.. data:: MAX_GROUP_WIDTH

     Maximum depth in object tree allowed.

-MAX_UNDO_PATH_LENGTH
+.. data:: MAX_UNDO_PATH_LENGTH

-Maximum length of paths allowed in undo/redo
+    Maximum length of paths allowed in undo/redo operations.
-operations.

 Cache limits
 ~~~~~~~~~~~~

-CHUNK_CACHE_NELMTS
+.. data:: CHUNK_CACHE_NELMTS

     Number of elements for HDF5 chunk cache.

-CHUNK_CACHE_PREEMPT
+.. data:: CHUNK_CACHE_PREEMPT

     Chunk preemption policy.
 This value should be between 0 and 1 inclusive and indicates how much chunks that have been fully read are favored for preemption.
 A value of zero means fully read chunks are treated no differently than other chunks (the preemption is strictly LRU) while a value of one means fully read chunks are always preempted before other chunks.

-CHUNK_CACHE_SIZE
+.. data:: CHUNK_CACHE_SIZE

     Size (in bytes) for HDF5 chunk cache.

-COND_CACHE_SLOTS
+.. data:: COND_CACHE_SLOTS

     Maximum number of conditions for table queries to be kept in memory.

-METADATA_CACHE_SIZE
+.. data:: METADATA_CACHE_SIZE

     Size (in bytes) of the HDF5 metadata cache.
 This only takes effect if using HDF5 1.8.x series.

-NODE_CACHE_SLOTS
+.. data:: NODE_CACHE_SLOTS

     Maximum number of unreferenced nodes to be kept in memory.

-If positive, this is the number of *unreferenced* nodes to be kept in the metadata cache.
+    If positive, this is the number
+    of *unreferenced* nodes to be kept in the metadata cache.
 Least recently used nodes are unloaded from memory when this number of loaded nodes is reached.
 To load a node again, simply access it as usual.
 Nodes referenced by user variables are not taken into account nor unloaded.

     Negative value means that all the touched nodes will be kept in an internal dictionary.
 This is the faster way to load/retrieve nodes.
-However, and in order to avoid a large memory consumption, the user will be warned when the number of loaded nodes will reach the -NODE_CACHE_SLOTS value.
+However, and in order to avoid a large memory consumption, the user will be warned when the number of loaded nodes will reach
+    the -NODE_CACHE_SLOTS value.

     Finally, a value of zero means that any cache mechanism is disabled.

 Parameters for the different internal caches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BOUNDS_MAX_SIZE
+.. data:: BOUNDS_MAX_SIZE

-The maximum size for bounds values cached during index
+    The maximum size for bounds values cached during index lookups.
-lookups.

-BOUNDS_MAX_SLOTS
+.. data:: BOUNDS_MAX_SLOTS

-The maximum number of slots for
-the BOUNDS cache.
+    The maximum number of slots for the BOUNDS cache.

-ITERSEQ_MAX_ELEMENTS
+.. data:: ITERSEQ_MAX_ELEMENTS

-The maximum number of iterator elements cached in data
+    The maximum number of iterator elements cached in data lookups.
-lookups.

-ITERSEQ_MAX_SIZE
+.. data:: ITERSEQ_MAX_SIZE

-The maximum space that will
-take ITERSEQ cache (in bytes).
+    The maximum space that will take ITERSEQ cache (in bytes).

-ITERSEQ_MAX_SLOTS
+.. data:: ITERSEQ_MAX_SLOTS

-The maximum number of slots in
+    The maximum number of slots in ITERSEQ cache.
-ITERSEQ cache.

-LIMBOUNDS_MAX_SIZE
+.. data:: LIMBOUNDS_MAX_SIZE

     The maximum size for the query limits (for example,
     (lim1, lim2) in conditions like
     lim1 <= col < lim2) cached during
     index lookups (in bytes).

-LIMBOUNDS_MAX_SLOTS
+.. data:: LIMBOUNDS_MAX_SLOTS

-The maximum number of slots for
+    The maximum number of slots for LIMBOUNDS cache.
-LIMBOUNDS cache.

-TABLE_MAX_SIZE
+.. data:: TABLE_MAX_SIZE

-The maximum size for table chunks cached during index
+    The maximum size for table chunks cached during index queries.
-queries.

-SORTED_MAX_SIZE
+.. data:: SORTED_MAX_SIZE

-The maximum size for sorted values cached during index
+    The maximum size for sorted values cached during index lookups.
-lookups.

-SORTEDLR_MAX_SIZE
+.. data:: SORTEDLR_MAX_SIZE

     The maximum size for chunks in last row cached in index
     lookups (in bytes).

-SORTEDLR_MAX_SLOTS
+.. data:: SORTEDLR_MAX_SLOTS

-The maximum number of chunks
-for SORTEDLR cache.
+    The maximum number of chunks for SORTEDLR cache.

 Parameters for general cache behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. warning:: The next parameters will not take any effect if passed to the openFile() function, so they can only be changed in a *global* way.
 You can change them in the file, but this is strongly discouraged unless you know well what you are doing.

-DISABLE_EVERY_CYCLES
+.. data:: DISABLE_EVERY_CYCLES

     The number of cycles in which a cache will be forced to be disabled if the hit ratio is lower than the LOWEST_HIT_RATIO (see below).
+This value
-This value should provide time enough to check whether the cache is being efficient or not.
+    should provide time enough to check whether the cache is being efficient or not.

-ENABLE_EVERY_CYCLES
+.. data:: ENABLE_EVERY_CYCLES

     The number of cycles in which a cache will be forced to be (re-)enabled, irregardless of the hit ratio.
 This will provide a chance for checking if we are in a better scenario for doing caching again.

-LOWEST_HIT_RATIO
+.. data:: LOWEST_HIT_RATIO

     The minimum acceptable hit ratio for a cache to avoid disabling (and freeing) it.

 Parameters for the I/O buffer in Leaf objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-IO_BUFFER_SIZE
+.. data:: IO_BUFFER_SIZE

     The PyTables internal buffer size for I/O purposes.
     Should not exceed the amount of highest level cache size in
     your CPU.

-BUFFER_TIMES
+.. data:: BUFFER_TIMES

     The maximum buffersize/rowsize ratio before issuing a
     PerformanceWarning.

 Miscellaneous
 ~~~~~~~~~~~~~

-EXPECTED_ROWS_EARRAY
+.. data:: EXPECTED_ROWS_EARRAY

     Default expected number of rows for EArray objects.

-EXPECTED_ROWS_TABLE
+.. data:: EXPECTED_ROWS_TABLE

     Default expected number of rows for Table objects.

-PYTABLES_SYS_ATTRS
+.. data:: PYTABLES_SYS_ATTRS

     Set this to False if you don't want to create PyTables system attributes in datasets.
 Also, if set to False the possible existing system attributes are not considered for guessing the class of the node during its loading from disk (this work is delegated to the PyTables' class discoverer function for general HDF5 files).

-MAX_THREADS
+.. data:: MAX_THREADS

     The maximum number of threads that PyTables should use internally (mainly in Blosc and Numexpr currently).
 If None, it is automatically set to the number of cores in your machine.
 In general, it is a good idea to set this to the number of cores in your machine or, when your machine has many of them (e.g. > 4), perhaps one less than this.